7 coneflower companion plants and what you should avoid

 Leek thrives in various soil conditions.
 Flourishing in well-drained, fertile soil with a pH range between 6.0 and 7.0.
 Partial shade and consistent moisture nurture its slender stalks and tender leaves.
 Leek provides invaluable benefits to neighboring plants by deterring pests with its pungent aroma and improving soil structure with its deep roots.

-Planting these plants next to coneflower have huge negative effects on the development of your plant.
+Planting these plants next to coneflower has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your coneflower.
 Because of these negative effects, we don’t recomment growing the plants below next to your coneflower.

 Dill